Michele Ryan UKCP, MSc Systemic Psychotherapist

 - Cognitive behavioural therapy (CBT)

 - Compassion-Focused Therapy

 - Couples counselling

-My fees are from £40 - £60 an hour depending on whether I am seeing individuals, couples or families and your circumstances.
+My fees are from £50 - £70 an hour depending on whether I am seeing individuals, couples or families and your circumstances.
 I am always willing to negotiate for those clients who are having difficulties meeting the cost of therapy.